Gaza war: Spillover

 The war's spillover resulted in a major escalation of existing tensions between Israel and Iran, with groups in the Axis of Resistance launching attacks on American military bases, and the Yemeni Houthi movement attacking commercial vessels in the Red Sea and incurring a US-led military operation.
 Hezbollah in southern Lebanon and the Houthi movement launched attacks against Israel shortly after the start of the war.
 Iranian-backed militias in Iraq and Syria have also traded attacks with the US and IDF.

 Israel has bombed targets in and around Damascus throughout the war, with an attack on the Iranian embassy in Damascus on 1 April 2024 leading to a series of retaliatory airstrikes on Israel.
 On 31 July, Hamas political leader Ismail Haniyeh was assassinated in Tehran, and on 1 October, Iran fired approximately 200 missiles at Israel.

 By the end of 2024, a year-long exchange of strikes between Israel and Hezbollah escalated into an Israeli invasion of Lebanon, before it was paused after a ceasefire.
-Under the November 2024 agreement, Israeli forces were to withdraw from Lebanon by January 2025, but Israel refused and the deadline was extended to February 2025, where Israel withdrew its forces from Lebanese villages but kept Israeli forces maintaining five military outposts on highlands in Southern Lebanon, against Lebanon's wishes.
+In February 2025, Israel largely withdrew but maintained five military outposts on highlands in Southern Lebanon, against Lebanon's wishes.
 The crisis has also seen the fall of the Assad regime and an ongoing Israeli invasion of Syria.
 Israeli defense minister Israel Katz in April 2025 declared that Israeli forces would indefinitely remain in "security zones" that they "cleared and seized" in Gaza, Lebanon and Syria.

-On 13 June 2025, Israel launched large-scale attacks against targets in several areas in Iran, killing Iran's top military leadership, including Islamic Revolutionary Guard Corps (IRGC) commander Hossein Salami, Iranian Armed Forces Chief of Staff Major General Mohammad Bagheri, and nuclear scientists Fereydoon Abbasi and Mohammad Mehdi Tehranchi were killed in the attacks, according to Iranian state media.
-The US joined Israel in bombing Iran on 22 June 2025, saying to have destroyed several nuclear sites.
+On 13 June 2025, the Twelve-Day War began after Israel launched large-scale attacks against targets in several areas in Iran, killing Iran's top military leadership, including Islamic Revolutionary Guard Corps (IRGC) commander Hossein Salami, Iranian Armed Forces Chief of Staff Major General Mohammad Bagheri, and nuclear scientists Fereydoon Abbasi and Mohammad Mehdi Tehranchi were killed in the attacks, according to Iranian state media.
+The United States joined Israel in bombing Iran on 22 June 2025, saying to have destroyed several nuclear sites.

-On 9 September 2025, Israel bombed the Hamas headquarters in Qatar, reportedly targeting several members of the Hamas temporary committee, including Khalil al-Hayya, Khaled Mashal, Muhammad Ismail Darwish, Musa Abu Marzouk, and Zaher Jabarin.
+On 9 September 2025, Israel bombed the Hamas headquarters in Qatar, reportedly targeting several members of the Hamas temporary committee, including Khalil al-Hayya, Khaled Mashal, Muhammad Ismail Darwish, Mousa Abu Marzook, and Zaher Jabarin.
 The attack failed to assassinate the Hamas leadership in Qatar.
 The stated Israeli reason for the bombing was the Ramot Junction shooting in East Jerusalem the day prior.

+In February 2026, the United States and Israel launched a major war on Iran.